Does auto insurance cover vehicle theft?

 State Farm and Geico are the most popular providers for their competitive rates and nationwide coverage.
 Comprehensive insurance starts at $14 a month with Geico.

-If you’re ready to find the perfect comprehensive car insurance company near you, enter your ZIP code into our free comparison tool today.
+If you’re ready to find the perfect comprehensive coverage car insurance company near you, enter your ZIP code into our free comparison tool today.

 Frequently Asked Questions

-Does car insurance cover theft?
+Does auto insurance cover theft?

 Comprehensive insurance pays up to your car’s actual cash value if it’s stolen and not recovered, minus your deductible.
 Check out our auto insurance guide for more information on how your policy works.